Kota-Natsume/private_test/README.md

 # private_test
-Just a test, ignore it please
+Just a test, ignore it please.

 Some algorithm exercises here.